prashantRmishra/MachineCoding/solidprinciple/SingleResponsibility/Readme.md

 # Single Responsibility Principle

 > Every software component should have one and one responsibility only

 Software component can be `class`, `method` or `module`

-Example a swiss-army knife is multipurpose tool which violates the single responsibility principle of software development, instead a knife is good example that follows Single responsibility (as it can only be used for cutting unlike the swiss-army knife that can be used for cutting, opening can, key scissors,etc)
+Example, a swiss-army knife is a multipurpose tool that violates the single responsibility principle of software development, instead a knife is a good example that follows Single responsibility (as it can only be used for cutting unlike the Swiss-army knife that can be used for cutting, opening can, as a master key, scissors,etc)

-Since the change is constant be it real world or in software development, the definition of the Single Responsibility Principle also changes accordingly
+Since the change is constant be it in the real world or in software development, the definition of the Single Responsibility Principle also changes accordingly

 > Every software component should have one and only one reason to change